Tonks89/Tonks89.github.io/_posts/articles/2017-03-15-RosInterface_kinetic.md

 ---

 If you are getting started with robot control simulations, then you might be interested in using ROS alongside a robot simulator like Coppelia's V-REP.

 ROS (Robot Operating System) is an open source framework for robot software development that allows a great number of executables to run in parallel and exchange data (synchronously or asynchronously).
 This is an essential capability when simulating or working with real robots, since robot functionalities and tasks (e.g., localisation, object detection, grasping) can be defined as executables that interact with each other.

-The RosInterface is a plugin which interfaces ROS and V-REP allowing the user to write algorithms that are implemented on virtual robots.
+The RosInterface is a plugin which interfaces ROS and V-REP allowing the user to write algorithms to control virtual robots.
 The interface was developed by Federico Ferri, and is part of the V-REP API framework.

+This plugin

+(in the v-rep folder you can find the plugin for ros indigo, ready to be used.
+However, this plugin does not work in ros kinetic, therefore you will have to build the plugin from source)

 The following tutorial walks you through the manual installation of this interface with ROS kinetic.